Nic338/LegendLore/README.md

 7. After you have all of your NuGet packages installed, and your database connected correctly.
 We need to go back to the GitBash terminal and install the front end packages. ``cd`` down into your folder until youre in the ``client/legendlore`` file.
 You'll know you're in the right spot when you can run the command ``ls`` and see your package.json file.
 8. Run the following commands in your terminal: ``npm install react`` ``npm install react-router-dom`` ``npm install --save reactstrap bootstrap`` ``npm i --save @fortawesome/free-solid-svg-icons``
 ``npm i --save @fortawesome/free-regular-svg-icons`` ``npm install react-leaflet``
+9. Go back to your Microsoft Visual Studio and open your Solution Explorer up again.
+Right click on the project name at the top of the list of files, it will be the one named ``LegendLore``.
+Once the options pop up you are going to Add -> New Item, and name it ``wwwroot``.
+You should see it pop up in the Solution Explorer with a globe icon beside it.
+Once your wwwroot folder is created, right click it and Add a new folder called ``MapImageUploads``.
+This is where all of your map images will be stored when creating a campaign or adding a new map.

-9. After all of those are installed.
-Go back to your Microsoft Visual Studio and run the database.
+10. After all of those are installed, and your MapImageUploads folder is created, run the database files in Visual Studio.
 Then from your GitBash terminal while still in the ``legendlore`` folder, ``npm start`` to launch the app.

 ## Tools